 - After each participant has their complete wheel in front of them, they analyze their wheel and their strong / weak areas.
 They note down the good practices that are giving them high ratings, and the improvements that they can make in the weak areas.

-- These results are shared in larger groups and then individuals or teams can decide on action items on how they can improve their Agile maturity.
+- These results are shared in larger groups and then individuals or teams can brainstorm on action items on how they can improve their Agile maturity.
 A prioritization method like dot voting can be used by the team to identify immediate actions, and other action items can be stored in an improvements backlog.

 Agile coach, consultant and trainer